isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 of documents' source and authenticity.</p>
 <p></p>
 <p>By enabling an endorsement chain, the real-time transfer of ownership
-and title of the Bill of Lading, and ensuring traceability and authenticity, the risk of fraud is significantly reduced.</p>
+or title of the Bill of Lading, and ensuring traceability and authenticity, the risk of fraud is significantly reduced.</p>
 </li>
 </ol>